 - 2 tsp of black peppercorns

-- 400 g of the fresh pasta of your choice (we recommend pici or bucatini)
+- 400g pasta of your choice (we recommend fresh pici or bucatini)

 - Freshly grated Parmigiano Reggiano and ground black pepper to serve

 - Toast the peppercorns until fragrant in a dry frying pan over medium heat, about 2 minutes.
 Keep them moving to prevent them from burning.
 Once toasted, roughly crush.